 I’ve watched it once, and may watch it again.
 I maybe I won’t.
 Raggedy Anne and Andy is pleasant, but it’s not an unsung masterpiece.

 The pacing is terrible.
-The film larded down by musical numbers—we get SEVEN songs before the first vestiges of plot emerge, and I’m not joking.
-It’s a “Musical Adventure” with MUSICAL in all caps and (adventure) in a tiny-sized font.
-What little story exists is episodic.
-Raggedy Anne and Andy make a new friend, get into trouble, escape somehow, then repeat as often as needed.
+The film larded down by musical numbers—we get SEVEN songs before the first vestiges of plot emerge.
+It’s a “Musical Adventure” with MUSICAL in all caps and (adventure) in tiny-sized font.
+The small story is episodic.
+Raggedy Anne and Andy make a new friend, get into trouble, escape somehow, then repeat.
+Again and again.

-But the movie’s flaws—the leisurely pace and incidental storytelling—curiously work.
-It perfectly captures what it’s like to be a child, cooped up indoors on a rainy day, playing with your toys and making up an adventure for your head.
+But the movie’s flaws—the leisurely pace and incidental storytelling—do capture what it’s like to be a child, cooped up indoors on a rainy day, playing with your toys and making up adventures for them in your head.
 Or rather, what it once was like to be a child.

 What would a kid born in a year starting with “201” think of this film?
 Would it provoke wonder?
 Or would it simply seem as an alien relic, undecodable and indecipherable?
 When I see children today, I am struck by how few of them still play with toys.
 Instead of Raggedy Anne, their hands are wrapped around a glowing shard of magic glass.
 It sings to them, enchants them, dreams for them, hurtles them algorithmically into an adulthood they’re not prepared for.
 Young girls are memorizing rules on how to diet and dress and say correct words and have correct thoughts.
 Their brothers watch aspirational lifestyle videos by a bald sex predator.
 The past depicted seems strange, but that’s not true: the world of 1977 is set in stone, remaining the same forever.
-We’re the ones mutating.
-The film thinks we’ll recognize ourselves in Raggedy Anne and Raggedy Andy, when actually we’re the Greedy.
+We’re the ones who are strange.
+If there’s any character that represents today’s society, it’s the Greedy.

-In the future (if not the present), this movie will look like footage of a rare jungle tribe.
-Or maybe research notes of those chimps in Kibale National Park.
-It depicts a way of life, a piece of the past that’s coming unravelled in memory like Raggedy Anne’s stitches.
+This movie will look like footage of a remote jungle tribe someday.
+Maybe that day has come already.
+It depicts a world and lifestyle foreign to us, a past that has come unraveled like Raggedy Anne’s stitches.
 For this reason alone, it’s worth watching—or at least, knowing about.

 Comments are moderated and may take up to 24 hours to appear.